Quantisan/awesome-gen-ai-products/README.md

 # awesome-gen-ai-products

+A list of Generative AI products that are solving real-world problems in novel ways.

 ## Coding

 - [Github Copilot Workspace](https://githubnext.com/projects/copilot-workspace/): each step can be edited, redone, or undone, making it easy to iteratively reach the desired solution